krogsater/krogsater/README.md

 ### I am Emilia 🙋🏼‍♀️👩🏻‍💻

 - Business economist turned developer through working in IT and ERP for 5 years.
-I am passionate about process automation and creating elegant solutions driven by user feedback.
+I am passionate about user experience and creating elegant solutions driven by user research.
 - Easiest to reach me on [LinkedIn](https://www.linkedin.com/in/krogsater)